 we also love these insulated mittens for the kids. they have the glove version as well if you prefer it, but they’re not as warm and harder to put on. these fleece ski hats that you can wear under helmets or other larger beanies and hats are genius. if it’s really cold outside, we’ll put these on the kids.

-our kids wear these patagonia down jackets. here it is in classic navy and forge gray. and here is the marigold color that samson is wearing this year and also in the dark currant color that eleanor owns. (they can sell out quickly of the fun colors so i tried to track down as many links as i could from different places that still have a few in stock.) we have preferred this coat to all others each year because it’s a 600-fill-power duck down that is responsibly and humanely sourced and also super compressible and lightweight so you can pack it down to nothing. it keeps their body temperatures in check in crazy cold temperatures and also works on just mild days. while it is on the more expensive side, they last great and patagonia has one of the best warranty policies around. give it to a sibling, a friend, save it for a grandchild, sell it back to patagonia.
+our kids wear these patagonia down jackets. here it is in classic navy and forge gray. and here is a pretty new blue color out this season. (they can sell out quickly of the fun colors so i tried to track down as many links as i could from different places that still have a few in stock.) we have preferred this coat to all others each year because it’s a 600-fill-power duck down that is responsibly and humanely sourced and also super compressible and lightweight so you can pack it down to nothing. it keeps their body temperatures in check in crazy cold temperatures and also works on just mild days. while it is on the more expensive side, they last great and patagonia has one of the best warranty policies around. give it to a sibling, a friend, save it for a grandchild, sell it back to patagonia.

 this is the baby bunting version of the patagonia down jacket which madalena and beatrice have been wearing this season. samson and conrad also wore one of these over the winters when they were smaller here in nyc and while we’ve traveled and i will forever sing their praises.